-As macular degeneration can prevent you from receiving as much visual stimulation as you are used to, your brain can sometimes compensate by creating fantasy images, or using images that are stored in your memory.
+As macular degeneration can prevent you from receiving as much visual stimulation as you are used to, your brain can sometimes compensate by creating fantasy images, or using images stored in your memory.
 These are known as hallucinations.

 The hallucinations you experience may include unusual patterns or shapes, animals, faces or an entire scene.
-They can be either black and white, or in colour, and may last from a few minutes to several hours.
+They can be either black and white, or colour, and may last from a few minutes to several hours.
 They are usually pleasant images, although they may be unsettling and scary to experience.

-Many people with Charles Bonnet syndrome do not tell their GP about their symptoms because they worry that it may be a sign of some sort of mental condition.
-However, the hallucinations that you experience with this syndrome are the result of a problem with your vision and they are not a reflection of your mental state.
+Many people with Charles Bonnet syndrome do not tell their GP about their symptoms because they worry it may be a sign of some sort of mental condition.
+However, the hallucinations that you experience with this syndrome are the result of a problem with your vision and not a reflection of your mental state.

 Speak to your GP if you experience any kind of visual hallucination.
 There are ways they can help you learn how to cope with your hallucinations.
-The hallucinations will usually last for around 18 months, although for some people they may last many years.
-If you would like to know more, the Macular Disease Society can provide you with a free DVD and information pack.
+The hallucinations will usually last for around 18 months, although for some people they may last years.
+If you would like to know more, the Macular Society can provide you with a free DVD and information pack.